michaelkeeling/saturn2019-architecture-island-workshop/README.md

 See [How to Join the Workshop](how-to-join.md).

+To help prepare for the discussions, we invite you to read through some thoughts from other workshop participants, shared as position papers.

 [Software Quality through Distributed Decision Making](positions-papers/de_gooijer-software_quality_distributed_decisions.md) by Thijmen de Gooijer

 [Five Things all Software Architects Need to Understand](positions-papers/Len-Bass.md) by Len Bass